PHOENIXCONTACT/Application-Developer-Training/chapter-1-basics.md

 That's it, you should now be able to let the pencils flow through the assembling cell.

-In order to see the visual instructions, go to the module `Worker Support` and select for VisualInstructor as Display
+In order to see the visual instructions, go to the module `Worker Support`.
+Select VisualInstructor as Display, if this is not already done by default.
+You can manually select it by clicking on the Settings icon at the top right.

 ![Select Display](./chapter-1/SelectDisplay.png)